Slimefun/dough/README.md

 This Library contains the following Packages:
 See our [Wiki](https://github.com/TheBusyBiscuit/CS-CoreLib2/wiki/) for more Info on what each Package does.

+IMPORTANT: Some Packages also require other packages, check the Wiki for more Info.

 ```xml
 <include>**/thebusybiscuit/cscorelib2/config/**</include>
 <include>**/thebusybiscuit/cscorelib2/updater/**</include>